soullybaby/Teletext-MiSTer/README.md

 3. Create a folder named **Teletext** at the root of the SD card.
 Download a restored T42 page from the [Teletext Restoration archive](https://github.com/teletext-restoration/teletext-restoration), or use the converter in the source ZIP to build a dated TTS capture from T42 pages you have downloaded.
 Put your T42 or TTS files in **Teletext**.
 4. Launch the Teletext core from MiSTer.
 Open its menu and choose **Load dated snapshot** for a TTS file or **Load one Teletext page** for a T42 file.
 Close the menu to view the page.

-Keep the previous RBF if you are updating an installation.
-The data folder is **Teletext**, rather than the older **Teletext POC** folder.

 ## Navigate

 | Action | Keyboard | Controller |